Navigating January: Financial Strategies for Small Businesses

 1. Review Your Cash Position Early

-January often exposes issues that were hidden by December’s busyness.
-Before the month gets going, take time to review:
+Before the month gets underway, take time to review:

 Current bank balances